madjenjen/madjenjen.github.io/_posts/2016-2-20-Build-a-Blog-Toolbox.md

 ---
 layout: post
-title: Building a Blog
+title: Build a Blog Toolbox
 image: /images/One_Color_Logo.png
 ---
-It's been about 2 months into this New Year's resolution and I've picked up some pretty dece tools and techniques for building a blog.
+It's been about 3 months into this New Year's resolution and I've picked up some pretty dece tools and techniques for building a blog.
 In this post, we'll break away from convention and blog about blogging (Yo dawg, I heard you liked blogging...).
 Here I'll list and discuss some of the tools and techniques that have come in most handy along the way so far.

 <!--more-->